hmonroe/guiguts/README.txt

 multiple paragraphs.
 Fixed Export as Prep Text which left the page headers if the header did not have enough -'s at the end.
 In PP HTML, fixed 0:1 report for double blanks.
 Project dictionary not ignored on restart even if longer than 8 characters.
+Reversed order of "Title" and "Caption" in HTML image popup.
+Word frequency count is run before any spell check.
+Toolbar font is no longer italic for readability.

 This version does not fix replacing/discarding invalid character code from HTML Tidy.
 It would not be straightforward in footnotes with